-1. In the field of education, Kozol (1991) has detailed the staggering inequalities of educational resources between schools in wealthy White districts and those in poor minority districts, resulting in a system that lavishes affluent children with enriching educational experiences while severely undercutting the education of poorer children in under-resourced schools.
+1. In the field of education, Kozol (1991) has detailed the staggering inequalities of educational resources between schools in wealthy White districts and those in poor minority districts, resulting in a system that lavishes the most affluent children with enriching educational experiences while severely undercutting the education of disadvantaged children.
 Yet psychologists who conduct research on learning virtually ignore this kind of discrepancy.
-A recent search of the psychological literature found over a million studies on various aspects of learning (physiological, social, pedagogical, cognitive, and familial factors.
+A recent search of the psychological literature found over a million studies on various aspects of learning, including physiological, social, pedagogical, cognitive, and familial factors.
 When the search term “resource inequality” was added, the number of studies dropped to 38, less than 1/100th of 1 percent of the total.

-2, Surveys of public opinion frequently suggest dissatisfaction and polarization among respondents on a number of contemporary issues.
-Yet psychologists generally do not attempt to explore the hopes, fears, and concerns of ordinary people in depth or detail – for example, in in-depth interviews.
-Instead, a vast number of studies have been conducted on attitude change – that is, on how ideas and preferences can be influenced by those with the power to do so – advertisers, politicians, consultants, and other persons interested in shaping public opinion rather than responding to it.
+2. Surveys of public opinion frequently suggest dissatisfaction and polarization among respondents on a number of contemporary issues.
+Yet psychologists generally do not attempt to explore the wishes, fears, and concerns of ordinary people in depth or detail – for example, by means of probing interviews.
+Instead, a vast number of studies have been conducted on attitude change – that is, on how public attitudes and preferences can be influenced by those with the power to do so – advertisers, politicians, consultants, and other persons interested in shaping opinion rather than responding to it.

-4. Several large-scale surveys have documented the connection between psychological disorders and environmental stressors like unemployment, poverty, poor living conditions, and racial minority status.
+3. Several large-scale surveys have documented the connection between psychological disorders and environmental stressors like unemployment, poverty, poor living conditions, and racial minority status.
 Yet researchers in clinical psychology overwhelmingly focus on individual factors in psychopathology.
 When they do look at social factors, clinical researchers focus on the immediate social environment, like friends and family, but rarely look at the role of larger social processes.
-For example, a quick scan of research on the causes of various psychological disorders suggests that no more than about one percent focus on the influence of economics, race and social class.
+Thus, a scan of research on the causes of various psychological disorders suggests that no more than about five percent focus on the influence of economics, race and social class.
 (See this page for an example of a therapy session in which failure to adequately assess a client’s employment context may have led to significant therapeutic errors by a highly esteemed psychotherapist, Aaron Beck.)

 The point here is not that psychologists should drop their current research programs and focus solely on issues of politics, economics, ethics, and social justice.
-Rather, it is that the institutional blindness of psychology to issues of social concern and injustice is striking, as is its willingness to accommodate itself to the agendas of its funding agencies.
+Rather, it is that the institutional blindness of psychology to these and other issues is striking, as is its willingness to accommodate itself to the agendas of its funding agencies.